MehrAmoon/WeatherApp/README.md

 ## Introduction

 The Weather App is a modern mobile application designed to provide users with accurate weather information for their chosen cities.
-The app adopts best practices in software architecture and employs popular technologies such as Clean Architecture, MVVM, Hilt, Room, and Compose to ensure a robust and maintainable codebase.
+The app adopts best practices in software architecture and employs Clean Architecture, MVVM, Hilt, Room, and Compose to ensure a robust and maintainable codebase.

 ## Features